 The aim of the user-centred design approach is to shift the definition of ‘success’.
 Understanding the difference between a successful project and a successful product because commercial objectives and user needs rarely align so readily.
 Recognising that “success” is not necessarily about hitting all of the requirements of a brief and that questioning the validity of the success criteria and aligning them with user expectations key.
 It’s not just about statistics – it’s about creating positive user experiences and that requires in-depth thought, reflection and questioning.

-- Multidisciplinary, team-based idea generation yields more diverse solutions
+3. Multidisciplinary, team-based idea generation yields more diverse user-centred design solutions

-- Iterative user-testing of prototypes allows issues to be identified and solves early
+4. Iterative user-testing of prototypes is integral to user-centred design and allows issues to be identified and solves early

 When a tangible prototype is tested, potential issues with the design or functionality are identified.
 They can then be solved by creating a new prototype and re-testing.
 For example, you may find that a product doesn’t sit well in user’s hands or that they find it difficult to press buttons or activate features due to their placement on the device.
 Exploring the prototype with end users allows them to experience the product in context.
 The designers can ask if there is anything that the user would change about the product – but designers who are really tuned in can infer even more information by simply observing.
 By handing your prototype to an end user and watching what they do with it.
 Do they hold it correctly?
 If you ask them to complete an action without guiding them, can they work out how to do it?
 Do they get confused or frustrated?